Working papers

 We provide the first study on whether the expected returns on stock index option is predictable and how, extending the large literature on the predictability of the stock market in a new direction.
 We find that the stock index option is predictable by common macroeconomic predictors whose predictive power on options is even stronger than on the underlying.
 We find also that, although stock market inefficiency, as captures by anomalies, explains the future option returns, option market inefficiency plays a greater role.
 The economic value of incorporating the option predictability versus ignoring it can be substantial.

-to be Presented at CICF 2024.
+Presented at CICF 2024.

 Bottom Up vs Top Down: What Does Firm 10-K Tell Us?

-with Landon Ross, Jim Horn, Mert Pilanci and Kaihong Luo (current Version: April, 2024).
+with Landon Ross, Jim Horn, Mert Pilanci and Kaihong Luo (current Version: November, 2024).

 In contrast to the recent increasing focus on large languages model, we propose a bottom-up approach that exploits the individual predictive power of each word.
 Our word dictionary is constructed by using a data-driven approach, and it is these selected words that are used to build the predictive model with lasso regularized regressions and large panels of word counts.
 We find that our approach effectively estimates the cross-section of stocks' expected returns, so that a factor that summarizes the information generates economically and statistically significant returns, and these returns are largely unexplained by standard factor models.
 However, an inspection of the factor dictionary indicates the element contains many words with possible risk-related interpretations, such as currency, oil, research, and restructuring, which increase a stock's expected return, while the words acquisition, completed, derivatives, and quality decrease the expected return.